chirumer/IdeasHub/backend/ideas-context.md

 ## Submission Process

 1. **Prepare your content**: Write your idea pages in HTML format
-2. **Create metadata.json**: Fill in all required fields with accurate information
+2. **Create metadata.json**: Fill in all required fields with accurate information, including the ideaType
 3. **Organize files**: Place all HTML files in a `pages/` subfolder
 4. **Zip it up**: Create a zip file containing:
    - `your-idea-name/` (folder)